OctopusDeploy/docs/docs/octopus-rest-api/examples/create-project.md

 ---

-These scripts demonstrate how to programmatically create a project in Octopus Deploy
+This script demonstrates how to programmatically create a project in Octopus Deploy.

 ## Usage
 Provide values for the following: